Home / Solutions / Compliance

 =

-See exactly which storage slots changed and their before/after values for every transaction.
-Reconstruct fund flows that bypass Transfer events entirely, direct storage mutations that event-only indexers are blind to.
+See exactly which storage slots changed and their before and after values.
+Reconstruct flows that bypass Transfer events entirely, an internal-ledger contract that moves value by writing storage directly, which event-only indexers are blind to.

 +